 Determine WIC Eligibility

-There are four guidelines used to determine if an applicant is eligible to participate in WIC:
+There are three guidelines used to determine if an applicant is eligible to participate in WIC:

 - Breastfeeding women (up to 1 year after delivery)